suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 The utility provides info about the available functions arguments.
 On my test setup i was able to factory reset the device and set wifi connection data.
 Example:
->npm start factory-reset [datalogger ip address]
+>npm start factory-reset-wifi [datalogger ip address]

->npm start setwifi [datalogger ip address] [ssid] [password]
+>npm start set-wifi [datalogger ip address] [ssid] [password]

 By sniffing the network traffic i found some command (HEX: aaaa00010003001100) that requests an all in one information packet with all the information seen in the SmartESS app.
-I extracted lot of data from that, but not everything is obvoius for me:
+I extracted lot of data from that, but not everything is obvoius for me.

-Example:
+Example to query all params one by one with crc check:
->npm start get-smx-info [datalogger ip address]
+>npm start get-smx-param [datalogger ip address]

 Some register addresses has connection by the ones sent on serial line but not all of them and i think this command is not a standard MODBUS TCP.
 Example(same as above without parsing):